mark-watson/Java-AI-Book/manuscript/wordnet.md

 - related nouns:
 - similar to

-I find the WordNet book (WordNet: An Electronic Lexical Database (Language, Speech, and Communication) by Christiane Fellbaum, 1998) to be a detailed reference for WordNet but there have been several new releases of WordNet since the book was published.
+I find the book **WordNet: An Electronic Lexical Database (Language, Speech, and Communication)** by Christiane Fellbaum, 1998) to be a detailed reference for WordNet but there have been several new releases of WordNet since the book was published.

-The [WordNet site](http://wordnet.princeton.edu/) and the [Wikipedia article on WordNet](http://en.wikipedia.org/wiki/WordNe) are also good sources of information if you decide to make WordNet part of your toolkit.
+The [WordNet site](http://wordnet.princeton.edu/) and the [Wikipedia article on WordNet](http://en.wikipedia.org/wiki/WordNet) are also good sources of information if you decide to make WordNet part of your toolkit.

 ## Wrap-up and Ideas for Using WordNet

 WordNet provides a rich linguistic database for human linguists but although I have been using WordNet since 1999, I do not often use it in automated systems.
 I tend to use it for manual reference and sometimes for simple tasks like augmenting a list of terms with synonyms.

 We only used WordNet entries for nouns.
 You might want to make copies of the file **WordNetAndOpenNlpExample.java** and instead of looking up entries for nouns, you might want to try other parts of speech: verbs, adjectives, and adverbs.
-You might also make a copy of **WordNetAndOpenNlpExample.java** and don't use OpenNLP to tag text and rather look up all four supported parts of speech for each word in the input text.
+You might also make a copy of **WordNetAndOpenNlpExample.java** and don't use OpenNLP to tag text but rather look up all four supported parts of speech for each word in the input text.

 WordNet is a powerful tool for automating natural language processing but it is not easy to work with.
-I hope that with this simple example that you are now motivated to dive in deeper and consider using WordNet for your projects, where it is appropriate to do so.
+I hope that with this simple example you are now motivated to dive in deeper and consider using WordNet for your projects, where it is appropriate to do so.

 ### Using a Part of Speech Tagger to Use the Correct WordNet Synonyms